-What animals are eligible for sheltering
+What animals are eligible for sheltering in the CO-TSAS

 The CO-TSAS is designed to shelter the pets of evacuated residents.
 These residents may be staying at a human shelter or with family or friends.
-The CO-TSAS may accept pets from people not staying at a human shelter as there will be residents who will have found temporary housing that does not accommodate or accept pets.
+The CO-TSAS may accept pets from people not staying at a human shelter as there will be residents who have found temporary housing that does not accept pets.
 The TASM will determine what pets will be accepted in the CO-TSAS.

 Stray animals will not be sheltered in the CO-TSAS.
-If someone brings a stray into the shelter and does not know the owner, then the CART will place the animal in a crate/kennel and notify the Animal Control for pick up and sheltering at the animal control facility.
+If someone brings a stray into the shelter and does not know the owner, then the CART will place the animal in a crate/kennel and notify Animal Control for pick up and sheltering at the animal control facility.
 If an animal is dropped off by someone who knows the owner, such as a neighbor who evacuated the pet, the CART will shelter the animal until the owner either checks the pet out or signs into the human shelter.

 Extremely aggressive animals and some exotic pets may not be admitted into the shelter, for safety reasons, and for the limited capability to care for exotic animals.
-The TASAM has the authority to refuse admittance of any pet into the shelter.
+The TASAM has the authority to refuse admittance of any pet into the shelter or to recommend optional sheltering locations to the pet owner, such as a local veterinarian or exotic animal rescue.